"Erected by a few friends

 To celebrate the half-century of his medical career in 1868, Dr Buchanan was treated to a jubilee dinner in his honour, presided over by Dr Richard; on this occasion he was presented with an address in a silver casket. ["Dr Richard": probably Dr B M Richard, for whom see NS4076 : The Richard Memorial

-It is perhaps of interest that the Knoxland area of Dumbarton, where Knoxland House stood, may (according to nineteenth-century local historian Donald MacLeod) have been named after a certain Ann Knox, a close relative of the Dixons.
+It is perhaps of interest that the Knoxland area of Dumbarton, where Knoxland House stood, was (according to nineteenth-century local historian Donald MacLeod) named after a certain Ann Knox, a close relative of the Dixons, or at least after her family.
 If this is correct, the person is question is probably the Ann Knox who was a daughter of Robert Knox (a merchant in Glasgow), and who married John Dixon (II) of Levengrove in 1796; see NS3975 : Gravestone in ruins of St Serf's church

-for what may be her gravestone.
+for her gravestone.
 This Ann Knox was, in fact, the mother of Mary Dixon, and hence was Dr Buchanan's mother-in-law.

 Knoxland House is no longer in existence; the site is now occupied by NS4074 : Knoxland Square